SoonerRobotics/SCR-Resources/linux/TROUBLESHOOT.md

 * Make sure your image is an .iso file.
 If it's .iso.torrent, use BitTorrent https://www.bittorrent.com/ to obtain the image.
 * Your USB is formatted

+## Errors while freeing space for Linux
+* Ensure you have enough space to free on your computer.
+* Freed space doesn't need to be formatted or used to create a new volume

+## Ubuntu won't launch on startup
+* Make sure the USB is to be booted in BIOS
+* Make sure the USB is created correctly

 ## Ubuntu's "Installation Type" is empty
 * Go to cmd
 * Run ```bcdedit /set {current} safeboot minimal``` to enable safe boot